-A must-see for those coming to Japan in the spring!
-5 places to enjoy spring flowers in southern Ehime Prefecture!
+A must-see for those visiting Japan in the spring!
+Quiet spots to enjoy spring flowers in the Nanyo region of Ehime Prefecture!

 This service includes sponsored advertisements.

-Many people are thinking about traveling to Japan in April or May next year to see the cherry blossoms.
-The southern Ehime Prefecture is definitely a recommended area for those who want to quietly enjoy the Japanese spring.
-How about quietly enjoying the colorful Japanese spring with cherry blossoms...
+Many people are thinking about traveling to Japan in April or May to see the cherry blossoms.
+The Southern Ehime (Nanyo) region of Ehime Prefecture in Shikoku is the perfect place for those who want to quietly enjoy the Japanese spring.
+Here are some spots where you can take your time to enjoy the colorful spring scenery, including cherry blossoms, azaleas, and canola flower!

 Written by